 Letters of nomination must include the full name of the person writing the letter, the full name of the graduate student being nominated for the Prize Teaching Fellowship, and the name or number of the course in which the graduate student taught and the term (fall or spring) in which it was offered.
 Undergraduates writing letters of nomination should include information about their own class year and residential college.

 Deadline for Nominations

-The deadline for receipt of letters of nomination is Friday, March 8, 2013, at 5 p.m.
+The deadline for receipt of letters of nomination is March 21, 2014.

 Once student nominations have been received and sorted, the selection committee will contact relevant departments and seek supporting information from the faculty member in charge of the course with which the TF or PTAI was affiliated, or as relevant, the DUS, DGS, Chair, or other departmental officer of the program sponsoring the course.
 These additional materials help the selection committee to make its final choices from among those nominated by undergraduates.

 The number of Prize Teaching Fellowships is not strictly capped, but is expected in any given year to lie between ten and fifteen.